-Can I see aurora occuring in summer?
+Can I see aurora occurring in summer?

-You may be wondering if you’ll be able to spot the lights in summer.
+You may be wondering if you'll be able to admire the lights in summer.
 Truth is, sunspot activity happens all year long.
 Although it is more intense in winter, the lights still occur in the summertime.

 In more southern regions, like Scotland, or even parts of North America, you may be able to.
 But we recommend visiting in winter and heading north for your best chances.